Table of contents

 - Use almond extract sparingly as it is very strong.

-- Coat cherries in flour or cornstarch before adding to the batter to ensure they will be evenly incorporated and not sink to the bottom.
+- Coat cherries in flour or cornstarch before folding them into the batter.
+This helps them stay evenly distributed and prevents them from sinking to the bottom.

 Dietary Substitutions